What’s on this page

 As part of our focus on how Ford can make a positive impact, we conducted a two-year study with the Erb Institute at the University of Michigan, to define human progress.
-We’re using our findings – which spanned enhancing economic prosperity, increasing access to transportation, preserving human rights, and protecting health and safety – to drive impacts to our consumers through our vehicles and services.
+We’re using our findings – which spanned preserving human rights, protecting health and safety, increasing access to transportation, and enhancing societal economic prosperity – to drive impacts to our consumers through our vehicles and services.

 - Preserve human rights

 I am fortunate to work for a company whose strategic safety measures reflect the health and well-being of both its employees and their families.
 This allows me to work more effectively and reminds me that when I return home to my family, I can keep them healthy and safe.Kevin Brewer Mill operator, Troy Design and Manufacturing (UAW representative)

 Without a safety incident at our Hermosillo Stamping and Assembly Plant in Mexico